SoftUni-Internal/interactive-content/EN/02-Function-Context/07-homework.md

 `New employee is hired.
 Name: {name}.
 Position: {position}`

 **3. bestDepartment()**:
-This **function** should print the department with the highest average salary and its employees sorted by their salary by descending and by name in the following format:
+This **function** should print the department with the highest average salary and its employees, sorted by their salary by descending and by name in the following format:

 ```
 "Best department is: {best department's name}